Rivindhu/djadminshield/README.md

 from djadminshield import views

 urlpatterns = [
     path('admin/', views.fake_admin_login, name='fake_admin_login'),
     path('real-admin-url/', admin.site.urls),
 ]
 ```

-In above code we import the views from the djadminshield library so we can use the
-djadminshield view functions.

-Then we added the fake admin login page to the 'admin/' url route.
-You can see we using the
-djadminshield fake_admin_login function to render the fake admin login pages.

-second url route is for the actual admin user login page, for demonstration purposes we named
+* Replace ```'real-admin-url/'``` with a unique and unguessable route for your actual admin login (e.g., ```'secure-admin-login/'```).

-it as 'real-admin-url/' but you can give what ever you want.
-Please make sure to the given url route is not guessable by hackers.
+---

-## How to try
+## How to test

-Then you can this by directing to the admin URL like www.example.com/admin  then this will directed to the fake admin dashboard login page.
-This login page is exactly same as the real django admin login page.

-If someone trying to login as admin those attempt will be recorded and website real admin user can see them by simply going to the admin dashboard.
-In the Django admin dashboard, under the “DJADMINSHIELD” there’s a table called “Unauthorized Access Attempts”.
-In there by using that table you can get information such as ip address, attempt time, browser, operating system, device type, prefer languages by unauthorized hacker, and a description.
-This description might be helpful because let’s say a hacker successfully find the username and password and trying to login to the dashboard via the fake login page that action is captured and this description is showing to the real admin user someone is somehow get the real username and password.
-Then the real admin can update the password immediately.
-Even if hacker guess or get the real username and password the fake login page might not be log them in instead it showing the same error that password and username is not correct.
+1. Navigate to the ```/admin``` URL of your project.
+    * You'll see a **fake admin login page** identical to the real one.
+2. Attempt to login with invalid credentials.
+    * These attempts will be logged and visible in the Django admin dashboard under the "**Unauthorized Access Attempts**" table in the "DJADMINSHIELD" section.
+3. Check the logs for information such as:
+    * IP address, attempt time, browser, OS, and description.
+4. If someone successfully guess the credentials, the fake login page will still prevent access while login the activity.

+---

+## Example Use Case

+* Use this library to monitor and analyze unauthorized login attempts.

+* Identify potential threats based on logged data and take immediate actions, such as updating the passwords.

+---

+## GitHub Repository

+Here is the [djadminshield GitHub Repository](https://github.com/Rivindhu/djadminshield).
+Feel free to check it out! 😊😊😊

+If you find this library helpful, please consider giving the repository a ⭐ to show your support.
+Contribution and suggestions are always welcome--feel to raise issues or submit pull requests!

+---

+## Updates Log

+* **v0.1.0** - Initial release with full functionality to secure Django admin dashboard.